tsukhu/rwd-spa-alljs-app/README.md

 This is an attempt to build a SPA using an all Java Script stack.

-* The theme for the application is a sample travel and tourism site using places in India as source and the plan is to add social elements to the same.
+* The theme for the application is a sample travel and tourism site using places in India as source and the plan is to add social elements to the same
 * The application will be using a travel destinations database persistence on MongoDB
 * Server will be Node.js using the Express module for the Web Application Hosting
 * RESTful CRUD APIs will be exposed on Node.js server using the  MongoDB driver module
-* AngularJS will be used to build the SPA with Bootstrap (v3.x) providing the UI components.
+* AngularJS will be used to build the SPA with Bootstrap (v3.x) providing the UI components
-* Socket.io based real time travel poll with chart based results.
+* Socket.io based real time travel poll with chart based results
-* Added support for streaming video using the HTML5 video tags.
+* Added support for streaming video using the HTML5 video tags Tools Used
-Tools Used
 ----------